Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-questionanswering/README.md

 ### Ask a question

-The only input required to ask a question using a knowledgebase is just the question itself:
+The only input required to ask a question using a knowledge base is just the question itself:

 ```python
 from azure.ai.language.questionanswering import models as qna